ispras/utopia-hls/README.md

 DFCxx provides a library of C++ classes (like `Stream`, `Scalar`, `Kernel`), allowing relations between objects to represent the computational logic of a streaming computer.

-By inheriting `dfcxx::Kernel` abstract class and implementing at least a single constructor this new class represents the main unit of computation, <i>kernel</i>.
+By inheriting from abstract class `dfcxx::Kernel` and implementing at least a single constructor, this new class represents the main unit of computation, <i>kernel</i>.

 ```cpp
 #include "dfcxx/DFCXX.h"